-- (1) A CDR representative principal breaches this subrule if its CDR representative fails to comply with section 56EK of the Act in relation to service data of a CDR consumer as if it were an accredited data recipient of the service data. - Note 1: See rule 1.10AA for the definition of "service data" in relation to a CDR representative arrangement. - Note 2: This subrule is a civil penalty provision (see rule 9.8).
+(1) A CDR representative principal breaches this subrule if its CDR representative fails to comply with section 56EK of the Act in relation to service data of a CDR consumer as if it were an accredited data recipient of the service data.

+Note 1: See rule 1.10AA for the definition of "service data" in relation to a CDR representative arrangement.